skey-network/dApps/readme.md

 - Activation token must be whitelisted
 - mobile id must be string other than '?' and '\*'

+Error messages:

+- `Forbidden id string` - id string cant be `*` or `?`
+- `Activation failed, token is inactive` - asset was deactivated
+- `Wrong payments count` - more or less than 1 paymets attached
+- `Wrong asset` - more or less than 1 paymets attached

 ## removeKey(key: String)

 Removes key to device from organization wallet